 - Stress or anxiety (during times of emotional stress, affected patients may report a 96% increase in symptoms)

 - Muscle spasm in the throat

-Women under the age of 50 experience globus sensation three times more frequently than men in the same age group, as a case report in Frontline Gastroenterology explains.
-However, for people above age 50, there is equal distribution among men and women.
+Additionally, women under the age of 50 experience globus sensation three times more frequently than men in the same age group, as the previously mentioned case report in Frontline Gastroenterology explains.
+However, for people above age 50, the distribution is equal among men and women.

-The treatment of globus sensation must be tailored to the individual based on the suspected cause and related symptoms.
-A medical professional will have you complete a physical exam and describe your symptom history.
-Treatments may be provided by general practitioners, speech and language therapists or other appropriate medical personnel.
+Globus sensation treatment is tailored to the individual based on the suspected cause and related symptoms.
+It begins with a physical exam from a medical professional, based on your described symptom history.
+Treatments may be provided by general practitioners, speech and language therapists, or other appropriate medical personnel.
 As the BJGP article outlines, a few common treatment options are:

 - Medications.
 If associated with gastric reflux, symptoms can often be minimized with appropriate antacids.

 - Voice therapy.
 A speech and language therapist may help patients improve their symptoms.

 - Exercises.
 The Frontline Gastroenterology report explains that speech therapy exercises may help relieve tension in the throat.